18F/handbook/docs/09-security/incident-response-plan.md

 The IC is responsible for keeping this issue up-to-date as investigation and remediation progresses.
 Everyone involved in the issue (*responders*) should leave notes as comments on the issue.

-* The IC may start a Zoom room or Google Hangout and/or create Google Docs so that responders can share information in real time:
+* The IC may start a Zoom room, Google Hangout and/or create Google Docs so that responders can share information in real time:
    * IT Zoom <https://zoom.us/j/865708118> Meeting ID: 865 708 118
    * IT Google Hangout <https://hangouts.google.com/hangouts/_/civicactions.net/it_is>